Signs of the Last Days: Arrogance

 Is It Too Late?

+America seems to have reached, and perhaps passed, a critical point in her history.
 As a nation, we have turned our backs repeatedly on God and his truth.
-Right now we are locked in a battle for the soul of the nation.
-Sadly, the momentum lies on the side of the rebellion against God.
+We are locked in a battle for the soul of the nation.

 Many of our nation’s leaders and influencers -the educational establishment, the main stream media, and Hollywood – are actively suppressing truth, and the American people seem to like it that way.

 It is increasingly coming into question whether we are capable any longer of responsible self-government.
 We are being set up for tyranny.
 Many of our citizens now believe that there is no God, no absolute truth, no ultimate authority, no coming judgment, and no everlasting consequences for rejecting God and disobeying him.
 They (we) could not be more wrong!
-Those who believe in no God are more than willing to surrender to a human or institution, such as government, which claims to provide what God alone can do.
+Those who believe there is no God are more than willing to surrender to a human or institution, such as government, which claims to provide what God alone can do.
 The suppression of the truth about God leads to idolatry.

 Making the Decision to Pursue Truth

 Truth seekers are fairly rare it seems.
 Sadly, the more comfortable we are, the more likely we will be unconcerned about eternal things.
 My own personal journey to God was a search for truth.
-I wanted to know if what the Bible says about Jesus and his resurrection is true or not.
+I wanted to know if what the Bible says about Jesus and his resurrection is real or not.
 At one point, I called myself an agnostic, thinking that God cannot be known, simply because I had not yet come to know him.
-How ludicrous to make a judgment about God based solely on my own experience; yet, how common it is for people to suppose that what we think and have experienced determines reality.
+How ludicrous to make a judgment about God based solely on our own experience; yet, how common it is for people to suppose that what we think and have experienced determines reality.

 Paul wrote that people grope about in their search for God.
 (Acts 17:27) Spiritually blind people fall all over themselves and unseen obstacles in their pursuit of reality and truth.